-If your home is a reflection of who you are, no more perfect example exists than the Oneida Community Mansion House.
-Built brick by brick in stages beginning in 1861 by the utopian Oneida Community (1848-1880), the 93,000 square foot Mansion House testifies to the Community’s core belief in the possibility of personal and social perfection.
-In plan and decoration it reflects popular architectural styles of the mid-19th century, but its large scale epitomizes the needs of a society that lived as one family with more than 300 members.
+If your home is a reflection of who you are, no better example exists than the Oneida Community Mansion House.
+Built in several phases by the utopian Oneida Community (1848-1880), the 93,000 square foot Mansion House testifies to the Community’s core belief of personal and social perfection.
+In plan and decoration it reflects leading architectural styles of the mid-19th century, and its large scale epitomizes the social practices of the 300-person commune that lived as one family.

 For 33 years under the leadership of John Humphrey Noyes, the religiously-based Perfectionist Community challenged contemporary social views on property ownership, gender roles, child-rearing practices, monogamous marriage, and work.
 From their insistence on life-long learning and vigorous health, the abandonment of the self for the good of the whole, they developed a work ethic and well of industriousness so deep it flowed into one of the most impressive manufacturing companies of the 20th century.